 Layer Up, BUT “Be Bold, Start Cold”

-Dressing for winter hiking means dressing in layers.
+A common tip for winter hiking is to dress in layers.
 The trick is to avoid sweating since once you stop you’ll be wet and cold.
-A few years ago my avalanche course instructor taught me her winter manta: “Be bold, start cold” and I’ve lived by it ever since.
+A few years ago my avalanche course instructor taught me her winter mantra: “Be bold, start cold” and I’ve lived by it ever since.
 I wear as few layers as possible while hiking and save the warm layers for breaks.

 If the temperature is around freezing you can get away with using a hydration bladder.
-Fill it with warm water at home.
+Follow these tips to keep the hose and mouthpiece from icing up: Fill it with warm water at home.
 Keep as much of the hose inside your pack as possible.
-Take small sips of water often to keep the hose and mouth piece from freezing and after you are done with each sip, blow air back into the hose to force the water back down into the reservoir.
-You can buy an insulated tube cover and put a chemical handwarmer pack next to your mouthpiece as well, but that strategy will only work for milder temperatures, not extreme cold.
+Take small sips of water often to keep water moving through the hose and mouthpiece.
+After you are done with each sip, blow air back into the hose to force the water back down into the reservoir.
+You can buy an insulated tube cover and put a chemical hand warmer pack next to your mouthpiece as well, but that strategy will only work for milder temperatures, not extreme cold.

 For weather that is well below freezing you’ll need an insulated water bottle or a thermos.
-You can also buy an insulated water bottle cover.
+You can also buy insulated water bottle covers or cozies (or just wrap your bottle inside an extra fleece in your pack).
 Fill your bottles at home with hot water, tea or hot chocolate.
 You can also turn your water bottle upside down in your pack to ensure that the top doesn’t get frozen shut as the side facing up will freeze first.

 Keep Your Electronics Warm